 Mangoes are also rich in fibre and potassium, vitamins A, B12, C, and folate.
 The latter is necessary to lead a healthy pregnancy.
 During the study, consuming low-fat cookies as snacks increased body weight and insulin among control group participants.
 Whereas, people snacking on mangos demonstrated reduced cholesterol intake, low inflammation levels, as well as, better glucose control.

 Cruciferous vegetables: Broccoli, cabbage, Brussels sprouts, and cauliflower are the best-known vegetables from the cruciferous family.
 These vegetables contain vitamin K and folate, dark cruciferous vegetables are also rich in vitamins C and A. The health properties of these vegetables protect your DNA from damage and act as antioxidants.
+To understand your DNA find DNA test kits.

 Studies suggest that cruciferous vegetables may lower the risk of developing different types of cancers including breast cancer, colon cancer, pancreatic, bladder, lung, and prostate cancers.